AJ-ahubbard1/MidiWorks/docs/BugList.md

 See `AppModel::MergeOverlappingNotes()` at AppModel.cpp:933.
 This method should be removed once collision prevention is implemented.
 Most professional DAWs use a "paste overwrites" behavior for copy-paste collisions.

 ---

-### #5 - Add multiple note move feature
-**Status:** Open
-**Priority:** High
-**Found:** 2025-12-17

-**Description:**
-Currently users can select multiple notes and copy-paste them, but there's no way to move multiple selected notes.
-This is a fundamental piano roll editing operation.

-**Expected Behavior:**
-After selecting multiple notes, user should be able to drag them all together to move them to a new position (changing pitch and/or timing).

-**Proposed Solution:**
-Implement multi-note drag operation similar to single note move, but applying the delta to all selected notes.
-Should use a command pattern (e.g., `MoveMultipleNotesCommand`) for undo/redo support.

-**Notes:**
-Should respect collision prevention strategy once bug #4 is implemented.

----

----

-### #8 - Loop recording active note tracking reliability
-**Status:** Open
-**Priority:** High
-**Found:** 2025-12-17

-**Description:**
-The loop recording system has complex logic for tracking active notes and auto-closing them at loop boundaries.
-This complexity introduces several potential failure modes that could result in stuck notes or recording buffer corruption.

-**Potential Issues:**
-1. **Active note auto-close at loop end** (AppModel.cpp:124-131) - Could create duplicate note-offs if one is already in buffer
-2. **Recording buffer iterator** (AppModel.cpp:172-186) - Could go out of bounds if buffer is modified during playback
-3. **Mid-loop stop** - If recording stops while notes are still held, are they properly closed?
-4. **Race conditions** - Complex state management between `mActiveNotes`, `mRecordingBuffer`, and `mRecordingBufferIterator`

-**Steps to Reproduce:**
-Hard to reproduce reliably, but likely scenarios:
-1. Start loop recording with loop enabled
-2. Hold a note across loop boundary
-3. Stop recording mid-loop while holding notes
-4. Check for stuck notes or corrupted recording buffer

-**Expected Behavior:**
-- All note-ons should have matching note-offs
-- No stuck notes should persist after stopping
-- Recording buffer should remain valid and sorted

-**Actual Behavior:**
-Potential for stuck notes or buffer corruption under edge cases.

-**Proposed Solution:**
-1. Add defensive checks in loop recording logic
-2. Add explicit note cleanup in `StopRecording` state
-3. Add assertions to verify `mRecordingBufferIterator` bounds
-4. Consider simplifying the active note tracking logic

-**Notes:**
-See AppModel.cpp:124-154 (auto-close logic) and AppModel.cpp:233-251 (active note tracking in CheckMidiInQueue).
-This is a critical issue because stuck notes are very noticeable and disruptive to the user experience.

 ---